Components

 node1 (bool) – Boolean indicating whether

-of the edge attached to this axis is the node that contains the axis (True
+node1of the edge attached to this axis is the node that contains the axis (True).
+Otherwise, the node isnode2of the edge (False).

 Examples